 John Locke Foundation (JLF)

 According to their website, The John Locke Foundation was created in 1990 as an independent, nonprofit think tank that would work “for truth, for freedom, and for the future of North Carolina.”
-The Foundation is funded significantly by Art Pope, who also serves on the foundation's board of directors.
+The Foundation is funded significantly by Art Pope, who previously served on the foundation's board of directors. ,

-JLF 's mission states “The John Locke Foundation employs research, journalism, and outreach programs to transform government through competition, innovation, personal freedom, and personal responsibility.”
-It was founded by John Hood and Marc Rotterman, treasurer of the American Conservative Union.
+According to their mission statement, “The John Locke Foundation employs research, journalism, and outreach programs to transform government through competition, innovation, personal freedom, and personal responsibility.”
+It was founded by John Hood and Marc Rotterman, treasurer of the American Conservative Union. ,

 Stance on Climate Change